tani/papyrus/README.md

 ### REPL

-A REPL is a good environment to experiment with your *Lamda* documents.
+A REPL is a good environment to experiment with your *Papyrus* documents.
 We can load them and test the behaivor quickly and it is convenient to use them with *SLIME*.

 #### Installation

 *Papyrus* is available in QuickLisp.
 To install Just type,

     > (ql:quickload :papyrus)